GuiMiTomo/HeberekeROMExtractionGuide/README.md

 ### Piracy

 Don't share the ROM with anyone or anywhere else on the Internet, just because this is **your own** copy.
 Piracy is a serious crime.

+### Problems with the guide?

+Please open an issue.